 NHIF pays claims within 14 days upon receipt of the claim from the hospitals.
 Members who opt to clear the bills with the hospital may launch a general claim directly to NHIF for reimbursement.

-Upon admission in hospital, an NHIF member is accorded services and the hospital makes a claim to NHIF for reimbursement.
+Upon admission to hospital, an NHIF member is accorded services and the hospital makes a claim to NHIF for reimbursement.

 Check out a list of all accredited NHIF Hospitals in Kenya here.